How to Get Rid of Sunburns

 A day at the beach may be fun until you get home and see your sunburned skin in the mirror.
 However, you can treat your skin by running to your kitchen and grabbing oatmeal which is not only beneficial for your health but also for your skin.

-Oats have anti-oxidants and anti-inflammatory property which contains avenanthramides.
+Oats have anti-oxidants and anti-inflammatory property which contain avenanthramides.
 This helps to soothe your itchy, irritated and sun burnt skin.

 Oatmeal and milk